Meaningful physical education and teaching for effective learning

 More broadly in education literature, the idea of 'meaningfulness' has often been attached to the idea of 'relevance'.

+Relevant learning means effective learning.
+If the development of retained competence in the activity is not achieved in physical education then I suggest that it is questionable if the learning has been relevant and therefore meaningful.
+I wonder if the majority of students leave my local secondary school physical education at the end of Year (grade) 10 with the confidence in their competence to be able to walk onto a tennis court and 'have a hit' with a friend now or some time in the future?
 MPE premises that if students find the movement experience in PE meaningful then they are more likley to pursue that movement experience outside of PE.
-This seems to assume that opportunities to do that pursuit outside of the PE class exist and the disposition to do so have been curated through physical education.
+This seems to assume that opportunities to do that pursuit outside of the PE class exist and the disposition to do so has been curated through physical education.

 Without relevance, students may not see the learning as important and may even see it as unnecessary, even if they have enjoyed the experience.
 [If interested, I write about influencing how people remember an activity here]